tensorflow/community/rfcs/yyyymmdd-rfc-template.md

 ### Platforms and Environments
 * Platforms: does this work on all platforms supported by TensorFlow?
 If not, why is that ok?
 Will it work on embedded/mobile?
 Does it impact automatic code generation or mobile stripping tooling?
 Will it work with transformation tools?
-* Execution environments (CloudML, Cloud TPUs): what impact do you expect and how will you confirm?
+* Execution environments (Cloud services, accelerator hardware): what impact do you expect and how will you confirm?

 ### Best Practices, Tutorials and Examples
 * Does this proposal change best practices for some aspect of using/developing TensorFlow?
 How will these changes be communicated/enforced?